chadwhitaker/coinbase-portfolio/README.md

 # Coinbase Portfolio
-Node application to view your Coinbase Portfolio from the [Numbar app](https://numbarapp.com).
-This is an excellent way to carefully watch your Coinbase Portfolio directly from your macOS menu bar.
+A NodeJS application to view your Coinbase Portfolio from the [Numbar app](https://numbarapp.com).
+This is an excellent way to carefully watch your Coinbase Portfolio directly from the macOS menu bar.

 ## Install
 Installation is easy.
 Either deploy directly to Heroku or clone the repo and deploy using your preferred method and service.

 ### 1. Obtain your Coinbase API Keys

 Note: Pay close attention to the permissions you set.
-You'll notice that you will only setup *read access* on your wallet to obtain the wallet's balance.
+You'll notice that you will only setup *read access* for your wallets' balance.

 1. Log in to your Coinbase account and visit the [API Access](https://www.coinbase.com/settings/api) settings.